💬 Communication Statistics 2026

 BUT THERE’S SOME GOOD NEWS…

-40% of people feel the businesses they work with have improved their communication in the past 12 months, nearly double the number (22%) who feel the businesses they work with have got worse.
+50% of people feel the businesses they work with have improved (a hughe jump from 35% last year) their communication in the past 12 months, much more than those who feel the businesses they work with have got worse (19%).

 Section 8: The power of project management tools